As an Amazon Associate I earn from qualifying purchases.

 So why does this happen, and how do you fix it?

-There are a lot of really exhaustive explanations for this – you can find a good one here.
-But perhaps it’s easier to think of it this way:
+There are a lot of really exhaustive explanations for this, but perhaps it’s easier to think of it this way:

 It’s all about air pressure.
 The earth is surrounded in a thick blanket of air.
 It’s hard to imagine it weighs anything . . . because it’s AIR, right?
 But it does, and the further you are down in this blanket, the heavier it is.